faculty & staff

 Business Director, Occupational Therapist

 Nan is a native Atlantan and has lived in Virginia Highland since 1984.
-She has worked as a pediatric occupational therapist for 12 years after receiving her M.S.O.T. from Washington University School of Medicine in 1999.
+She has worked as a pediatric occupational therapist since 1999 after receiving her M.S.O.T. from Washington University School of Medicine.
 Nan is classically trained in sensory integration occupational therapy.
 She studied under Stanley Greenspan (along side Julie Carnes former head of school at Arbor Montessori) in Floortime, which is a method of interacting with children.

 In 2000 Nan started her own private practice in sensory integration occupational therapy in Virginia Highland; her first client was a Montessori child.
 Since then she has worked with children from Arbor, First, Decatur, AMIS, and Northwoods Montessori schools as well as Schenck (where she designed and developed their OT program and clinic), Howard, Trinity, Galloway, Paidea, International, and Atlanta private schools, and many public schools.